 Dog Bite Attorney | Moreno Valley Dog Bite Awareness

 Most cities have laws in place to protect you.
-Moreno Valley requires all residents to license and vaccinate their dogs over four months old in order to keep them within the city limits (Moreno Valley City Ord. § 10.02.020).
+Moreno Valley requires all residents to license and vaccinate their dogs that are over four months old.
+This is in order to keep them within the city limits (Moreno Valley City Ord. § 10.02.020).
 This way, if a dog does bite someone, there is a minimal risk of rabies transmission.
-A bite is painful but is usually resolved with little more than a scar, but rabies can cause severe illness and even death.
+A bite is painful but is usually resolved with little more than a scar, but rabies can cause severe illness.

 Preventative action is not always effective, however.
 If you are bitten, its important that you speak with the owner of the animal to get its license information so its vaccination record can be checked.
 If you don’t do this, you may be looking at painful rabies vaccinations yourself to protect against infection.

 Suffering from injuries?
 Contact a dog bite attorney today!

 Most pet owners carrier Home Owners or Rental Insurance that covers liability for these types of injuries.
 The owner of the dog should provide you with their insurance information and, after medical attention has been sought to mitigate the injuries, you should contact an attorney to present your claim to the injurer and protect your rights.